UK to remove final seven countries from COVID-19 travel 'red list' | Business

 UK to remove final seven countries from COVID-19 travel 'red list'

-Britain will remove the last seven countries from its coronavirus "red list" which has required travellers to spend time in hotel quarantine, transport minister Grant Shapps said on Thursday.

-The last seven countries which will be removed from the list from Nov.
+Britain will remove next week the last seven countries on its coronavirus "red list", which currently requires newly arrived travellers from these destinations to spend 10 days in hotel quarantine, transport minister Grant Shapps said on Thursday.
+The seven countries which will be removed from the list from Nov.
 1 are Colombia, Dominican Republic, Ecuador, Haiti, Panama, Peru and Venezuela.

+Britain will remove next week the last seven countries on its coronavirus "red list", which currently requires newly arrived travellers from these destinations to spend 10 days in hotel quarantine, transport minister Grant Shapps said on Thursday.

+The seven countries which will be removed from the list from Nov.
+1 are Colombia, Dominican Republic, Ecuador, Haiti, Panama, Peru and Venezuela.
+Britain's chief medical officers ruled that they were no longer of concern.
+Shapps said the change would be adopted by England, Scotland, Wales and Northern Ireland, and that several hundred hotel rooms would be kept on standby in case authorities decided to put countries back on the red list.

-Shapps also said 30 more countries would be added to a list of nations whose coronavirus vaccinations are recognised by Britain, taking the list to over 135 countries in total.
+He also said 30 more countries would be added to a list of nations whose coronavirus vaccinations are recognised by Britain, taking the total to more than 135 countries.
 (Writing by William Schomberg, editing by David Milliken)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)